-Develop the knowledge and skills you need to create technologies and applications that will change the world.
-Developed with leading employers, our course will fully prepare you for a fast-paced, rewarding career.
+Develop the knowledge and skills you need to create technologies and applications that will change the world, with our part-time degree at University Centre West Anglia.
+Developed with leading employers, our course will prepare you for a fast-paced, rewarding career.

 Our graduates go on to successful careers in many industries and fields including software development, database administration, networking, web and support.
 The qualification provides an ideal basis for postgraduate study or research.